-* in process...
+* in progress...
 (2015- )

-Coca leaves, used by indigenous people for over a millennium, has been tarnished by modern times.
-While Shamans have upheld the traditions for over a millennium, the leaves are now being used beyond religious rituals, symbols or dogmas: Coca is the main ingredient for cocaine.
+Coca leaves, used by indigenous people for over a millennium, have been tarnished by modern times.
+While Shamans have upheld the traditions for over a millennium, the leaves are now being used beyond religious rituals, symbols, or dogmas: Coca is the main ingredient for cocaine.
 It has an alluring power over local people to harvest and traffic it and, hand-in-hand with the slow death of their cultural identity, coca has become a sole means of survival, the only way left for them to make a living.
 Tradition has changed.
-For a few now live who respect it.
+For few now live who respect it.

 Ííbíí pííve tiná ume is the Bora expression for “the origin of coca”.
 This very expression tells the most important story of Bora’s culture.
 The first man to ever walk the Earth was a Bora.
 Abuelo, The God of All Creation, told the First Man that if he was to live in this world, he had to learn how to use coca.
-God then instructed and guided him on how to plant, harvest and consume the leaf.
+God then instructed and guided him on how to plant, harvest, and consume the leaf.

-God’s guidance came with a grievous warning: he who consumed the coca leaf would have the power to speak directly to Abuelo, however, a deadly curse would befall he who consumed it without respect.
+God’s guidance came with a grievous warning: he who consumed the coca leaf would have the power to speak directly to Abuelo, however, a deadly curse would befall him who consumed it without respect.
 Abuse the plant and be forever trapped in its grasp.
 The coca will only let go once life has vanished from his body.

 Aladino speaks to the forest spirits who guide him on how to heal others.
 To do so, he consumes great amounts of coca, tobacco, and alcohol.
 Aladino is a Shaman.
 But Aladino is also a man.
 He is both sacred and profane.
 The leaf that he should rule over has ended up ruling over him.
 As the ancient fable warns, he who abuses the coca is damned by it.

 Under coca’s curse, Aladino had a conversation with Death.
 His ailments were far too powerful to be washed away by the forest’s healing power.
-He had to go to a hospital.
+He had to go to the hospital.
 He needed the white man.
 Technology.
 He had to leave the forest to save himself.
 After dancing with Death and with Western Medicine, Aladino believes he has become the character of his own cautionary tale, a warning to his people.
 The giant scar he now carries in his belly won’t ever let him forget it.
 Aladino has survived his ordeal and is now seeking self-discovery.
 Thus, he sets out on a quest - the most dangerous one he has ever faced.
 The locals no longer trust in him and his healing powers.
 The mystical entanglement has put every certainty he has ever known to the test.
 Isolation.
 From his peers.
 From his family.
 From his people.
 On borrowed time, alone in a dying world, isolation could spell the end for Aladino.
-But it could also be the key to reconnect with everything.
+But it could also be the key to reconnecting with everything.